Mugamoodi (soundtrack): Reception

 The soundtrack album received positive reviews from critics, praising K's composition, and lyrics.

 Reviewing the soundtrack album, Pavithra Srinivasan of Rediff rated the album with 3 stars out of 5 and wrote "With his second outing, K proves himself to be a competent musician, effectively rendering emotions into music.
 By and large, Mugamoodi's numbers grab your attention and carry you with them."
-In his music review, a critic of Kolly Insider wrote K "has shown that he also does a good job when asked."

-Rating the album with 3 stars out of 5, Kaushik L.M of Behindwoods wrote "K’s themes really lift the album and make us look forward to the movie’s BGM score.
-Among the songs, Aalaap Raju’s number takes the cake.
-On the whole, the music has provided a good platform for the superhero to soar."
 Karthik Srinivasan of Milliblog criticized it as a "tepid soundtrack from K."

-A critic of Moviecrow wrote "Music Director K's background score is impressive and actually enhances many scenes.
-That said the BGM in almost all Mysskin's movie barring Nandhalala are identical that you wonder whether it is the man himself who has done the background score!
-The 'Vaaya Moodi Summa Iru da' song is an aural and visual treat."
 NDTV stated "The music drives the film with an adrenaline rush that will crawl through your body and make you want to cheer for the superhero".
 News18 wrote "BGM in the climax adds pep to the proceedings, while a bar anthem in the first half is impressive."
+The Times of India commented "K was praised for his background score in Mysskin's Yuddham Sei, does not disappoint in this film either.
+The background score is gripping and blends well with the movie.
+Among songs, 'Vaaya Moodi Summa Iru Da' is already a rage among youngsters and the song has been picturized aesthetically."

 Impact

 The songs were trending on all FM stations and internet.
 The tracks "Vaayamoodi Summa Iru Da", "Maayavi" and "Bar Anthem" received acclaim post the audio release, with the former being a hit among youngsters and trended on numerous charts.
 In 2020, Zoom commented "Vaaya Moodi Summa Iru da became a chartbuster and is still the favourite for many listeners."
-The album was one of the best album of 2012.

-Moviecrow felt "K and Karky's "Vaaya Moodi Summa Iruda" topping the charts has significantly helped the pre-release hype and buzz."
-The Times of India commented "K was praised for his background score in Mysskin's Yuddham Sei, does not disappoint in this film either.
-The background score is gripping and blends well with the movie.
-Among songs, 'Vaaya Moodi Summa Iru Da' is already a rage among youngsters and the song has been picturized aesthetically."